madanadi0305/JavaScript-Basics-and-Advanced-Fundamental-of-JavaScript/wiki/task24.md

 ## Task24
 ### write a JS program which returns direction on the basis of input number using switch case.

 Declare one result variable.
-Using switch case, the program prints "East" for 1 , "West" for 2, "North" for 3, "South" for 4 and store the same in result variable.
+Using switch case, the program prints "East" for 1 , "West" for 2, "North" for 3, "South" for 4 and store the same in result variable also.
 In the default case, it should print "Wrong Input" and store the same in result variable.
-The output code should return the resulting variable.
+At last, the output code should return the resulting variable.

 Take input variables (choice) as the parameter of your function.